AAA3A-AAA3A/Red-Web-Dashboard/docs/installation_guides/windows_installation.rst

    For safety reasons, no commands in this guide should be run in a Command Prompt or Powershell session with Administrator privileges.
 No installation commands require access to protected folders.

-Welcome to the Windows Installation Guide for the Red-Dashboard Webserver.
+Welcome to the Windows Installation Guide for the Red-Web-Dashboard Webserver.
 While running the below directions, the following is assumed:
 -  You are on a Windows distribution.
 -  You have all pre-requisites of Red-DiscordBot installed.
 -  You have an instance of Red-DiscordBot, set up and initialized.